hirezio/single/packages/jasmine-single/README.md

 _Here are a couple of limitations with the common `it()` structure:_

-### ❌ 1.
+### ❌&nbsp; 1.
 It promotes partial or awkward descriptions of tests

 The word "it" kinda forces you to begin the description with "should" which leads to focusing specifically on just the "outcome" part of the test (the `then`).